 MPA@UNC offers current or aspiring lawyers the knowledge of public administration needed to advance their practice or transition to a career in public service.

-Whether you are looking to take the next step in your career or embark on a new one, earning an MPA from a top-tier school allows you to continue working while you gain skills to do more with your JD.
+Whether you are looking to take the next step in your career or embark on a new one, earning an online MPA from a top-tier school allows you to continue working while you gain skills to do more with your JD.

 The Power of Visionary Leadership United States Secretary of the Navy Ray Mabus presented the 2012 Deil S. Wright Lecture, “Leadership in Service,” on November 1, 2012.
 The 75th leader of America’s Navy and Marine Corps, Secretary Mabus is responsible for an annual budget of $160 billion and a workforce of approximately 900,000 people.